-- Most asbestos removal works will require a contractor, holding an up to date asbestos removal licence issued by the HSE. - All work with sprayed asbestos coatings and asbestos lagging and most work with asbestos insulation and asbestos insulating board (AIB) requires a licence. - You will need to identify if your work needs a licensed contractor. - If the work is not licensable, you will need to determine whether these works are notifiable to the HSE. - If a licence is not required, you can do maintenance work on or around ACM's whilst 'in situ' information on this is available from the HSE website. - Some non-licensed work also has additional requirements, known as notifiable non-licensed work.
-Such requirements include notification of work, medical surveillance and record keeping.
-Information on this is also available from the HSE website.
+- Most asbestos removal work will require a contractor holding a licence from HSE; - All work with sprayed asbestos coatings and asbestos lagging and most work with asbestos insulation and asbestos insulating board (AIB) requires a licence; - You will need to identify if your work needs a licensed contractor; - If the work is not licensable, you will need to decide if the work needs to be notified - If a licence is not required, you can do maintenance work on or around ACMs with the in place information on this is available from the HSE website; - Some non-licensed work also has additional requirements, known as notifiable non-licensed work.
+Such requirements include notification of work, medical surveillance and record keeping information on this is available from the HSE website.

-Where ACM debris has been identified, access to these areas should be restricted until such removal works have been undertaken.
+Where asbestos debris has been identified, access to these areas should be restricted until such remedial works have been undertaken.
 If access is required then a further assessment should be undertaken to ascertain the potential for exposure.